acmacalister/www/content/about.md

 ### [FitClub](http://www.fitclubapp.com)

 Fitness training app for iOS.
 Provided fitness tracking and a trainer marketplace to publish workout plans.
 The whole backend was built in Go and deployed using Docker, Nginx, Postgres and ElasticSearch.
-I did a large portiion of the backend API work as well as some of the iOS app, which was written in Swift.
+I did a large portion of the backend API work as well as some of the iOS app, which was written in Swift.
 I created the marketplace for trainers to sell their workouts using the Stripe API.

 ### [Chat Simply](http://www.chatsimply.com)

 Designed around the idea of making group chat simple.
 Built off open standards and projects like XMPP, Backbone, Rails, Node.js, etc. My role was building a BOSH connection manager for clients and provide push notifications for iOS devices.
-I also built a node.js app that worked with external APIs to provide webhook intergrations into chat rooms.
+I also built a node.js app that worked with external APIs to provide webhook integrations into chat rooms.
 Built the OSX desktop app (web wrapper) and assisted on the iOS app.

 ### [Instee](http://www.insteeapp.com)